microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 ## 3.1 Overview

-Per the [quickstart guide](./2_QUICK_START_GUIDE.md), we demonstrated that you can get pretty far with *Cobalt* by simply relying on the out of the box *CIT*s (/kɪt/).
-However, for several reasons, you may very well have desirable infrastructure experiments you'd like to run that require you to get more use out of *Cobalt*.
-Therefore, we recommend completing this section in order to learn what it's like to build a *Cobalt Infrastructure Template* from scratch.
+Per the [quickstart guide](./2_QUICK_START_GUIDE.md), we demonstrated that you can get pretty far with *Cobalt* by simply relying on any out of the box *Cobalt Infrastructure Template* or *CIT* (/kɪt/).
+However, for several reasons, you may very well have unique infrastructure scenarios that require you to extract more use out of *Cobalt*.
+Therefore, we recommend building a *Cobalt Infrastructure Template* from scratch in order to cultivate a deeper understanding of what *Cobalt* has to offer.
 Happy templating! 😄

-> *Have you completed the quick start guide?
+> *Have you completed the quickstart guide?
 Deploy your first infrastructure as code project with Cobalt by following the [quickstart guide](./2_QUICK_START_GUIDE.md).*

 ## 3.2 Goals and Objectives

-🔲 Provide you deeper insight into how to configure existing *CIT*s and *Cobalt Module*s to work for you.
+🔲 Demonstrate how to create *Cobalt Modules* and *CIT*s that work for your custom infrastructure scenario.

-🔲 Shine a brighter light on the potential of Cobalt.

-🔲 Feel prepared to create *Cobalt Modules* and *CIT*s that you can use and share via contributions to Cobalt: *[A Link to contribution guidelines](pending).*
+🔲 Improve your understanding of how to use existing *Cobalt Module*s and *CIT*s so that they can better work for you.

 🔲 Feel confident in moving forward to our next recommended section: *[Testing Cobalt Templates](./4_TEMPLATE_TESTING.md).*